Skip to content

 List your university and degree.
 Under the description, list relevant modules.
 This helps you appear in searches when recruiters look for specific knowledge bases like “Contract Law” or “Python Programming.”

-5. The Technical Settings
+5. The technical settings

 There are two “hidden” settings that separate the pros from the amateurs.